 HEPA is the most advanced air filter technology currently in use.
 In the past, activated carbon filters were the most common type of filters used in homes.

 But they are no longer effective at removing certain types of contaminants.
-As a result, more and more air purifiers manufacturers are installing HEPA filters to improve air quality.
+As a result, more and more air purifier manufacturers are installing HEPA filters to improve air quality.

 As HEPA filters purify indoor air deeply, they also require proper maintenance and care.
 When it keeps on capturing particles without being cleaned, it may get clogged, which can result in reduced performance.
 Most HEPA air filters are washable and can be reused after proper cleaning.